 - Your loan does not clear all your debts

-- You end up paying more than before (because either monthly repayment is high or your agreement lasts for long duration)
+- You end up paying more than before (because either monthly repayment is high or your agreement lasts for a long duration)

 - You need a proper debt management strategy instead of another loan.